Frequently Asked Questions

 What does PNM mean?

 PNM stands for Potential New Member.
-This is any women looking to join a Panhellenic chapter.
+This is any woman looking to join a Panhellenic chapter.

 How do i go through recruitment?